TOP STANDING DESK MISTAKES TO AVOID

 3. No anti-fatigue mat

 If you notice your feet getting especially tired while standing throughout the day, not having an anti-fatigue standing desk mat could be the cause.
-Having a mat under your feet not only gives you the extra cushion you need to stay comfortably standing, but also encourages movement when standing.
+Having a mat under your feet not only gives you the extra cushion you need to stay comfortable while standing, but also encourages movement when standing.

 4. Standing Still